Early Orthodontic care and functional appliance use:

 Ian Ongley and Fred Hunter are Otago-trained Dentists.
-Although they are not specialist orthodontists, they practice 'functional orthodontics' looking not only at the straightening of teeth but the overall health of the patient as well.
+Neither are specialist orthodontists, but have attended many seminars over the years and have some 30 years experience collectively.
+They practice 'functional orthodontics' looking not only at the straightening of teeth but the overall health of the patient as well.
 They are interested in such things as breathing habits, tongue position, swallowing and the over all body posture.

-The aim being to begin treatment as early as possible with the ideal age being 6-9 years while the child is still growing and in mixed dentition (still has some baby teeth).
+Their aim is being to begin treatment as early as possible (with the ideal age being 6-9 years) while the child is still growing and in mixed dentition (still has some baby teeth).